Oreire/kube-argo-cd/README.md

 # kube-argo-cd

-Deploying Containerized Web Applications on Kubernetes Infrastructure Using GitOps- An ArgoCD Implementation
+#Deploying Containerized Web Applications on Kubernetes Infrastructure Using GitOps- An ArgoCD Implementation Using GitHub Actions